patience4711/RPI-APS-inverters/README.md

 - improved the swupgrading process, now possible to replace whole directories.
 - improved the datase backup and restore processes.
 - added an option for authentication in mosquitto

+**version RPI-ECU-v3_1**  12 july 2022  upgrade archive:
+- prepare for a new software upgrade procedure

 **version RPI-ECU-v3_0**  30 june 2022  upgrade archive or sd image
 - removed the http poll trigger.